William J. Tobin: Cal Industries, Inc.

-In 1969 Tobin co-founded Cal Industries, Inc., serving as financier and marketing director.
+In 1969 Tobin co-founded Cal Industries, Inc., was financier and marketing director.
 The company provided promotional programs for over 50 companies of the Fortune 500, including Pepsi, Nabisco, General Foods, CPC International, Coca-Cola, and American Tobacco.
 The company also developed educational materials for multiple major publishers, such as the American Management Association, Harcourt Brace Jovanovich, Macmillan, and McGraw-Hill.
 It also developed sales training programs for American Can, A&P, AT&T, Chase Manhattan Bank, General Foods, and Johnson & Johnson.
 Tobin left the company in 1977.

 Travel Concepts, Inc.

-Tobin founded and financed a second company in 1971, Travel Concepts, Inc. He served as president and CEO for 14 years.
+Tobin founded and financed a second company in 1971, Travel Concepts, Inc. Hewas president and CEO for 14 years.
 The company developed the first travel kits to be distributed in First Class and Business Class cabins, and also provided in-flight educational games for children.
 The first class and business class travel kits and the educational game programs have been utilized by most major airlines for 25 years.

 Concept Industries, Inc.

 Tobin's third company, Concept Industries, Inc., was founded in 1975.
-While he served as president and CEO, the company developed computer software training programs, which went on to be used by most major word-processing and photo-typsetting systems like Compugraphic, Olivetti, Philips USA, Radio Shack, Royal Typewriter, Savin, and Xerox, to name a few.
+While he was president and CEO, the company developed computer software training programs, which went on to be used by most major word-processing and photo-typsetting systems like Compugraphic, Olivetti, Philips USA, Radio Shack, Royal Typewriter, Savin, and Xerox, to name a few.

 Cal Pack Industries, Inc.

-In 1977, Tobin founded and served as CEO to Cal Pack Industries, Inc., which invented and sold patented plastic dispensers for disposable cups and napkins, eliminating the need for restaurants to use expensive metal dispensers.
+In 1977, Tobin founded and was CEO to Cal Pack Industries, Inc., which invented and sold patented plastic dispensers for disposable cups and napkins, eliminating the need for restaurants to use expensive metal dispensers.
 The dispensers are still in common use.
 Tobin remained CEO until 1985.

 Software Concepts, Inc.

-A year after Cal Pack Industries was founded, Tobin founded Software Concepts, Inc., where he served as president and CEO for 8 years.
+A year after Cal Pack Industries was founded, Tobin founded Software Concepts, Inc., where he was president and CEO for 8 years.
 The company developed software programs for computers, including a map downloading program for the CIA, and one of the first patented software programs in the United States for spelling verification.
 The latter program was used by most major word-processing and photo-typesetting systems, including Lanier, Philips, and Xerox, among many others.
 The patent he was issued in 1980 for the Spell-Checking program was one of the first software patents issued in the United States, Canada, and Europe.